zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    Read on for details about each step.

-1. Apply for a Twitter Developer account
+1. Apply for a Twitter Developer Account
 ----------------------------------------

 .. figure:: /images/channels/app.twitter.com_developer_account.png